Who is Dags anyway???

 For years and years I only ever wore plain black clothes, especially at work.
 Then one day I had an urge to change my image by buying clothing in different colours.
 Now I don't mind wearing colours at all.

-It might be hard to believe but from the late 1990s until I left at the end of 2017, I would drive to Toyota in the morning and have a snooze in the car (I had a special pillow and everything) until exactly 7:48am where I would wake up thanks to my phone alarm and walk into work just before 8am - it was great in Winter when the car was so warm and cozy.
-Sometimes though my little snooze would be the full REM hardcore sleep and on occasions I'd wake up and not know where I was.
+It might be hard to believe but from the late 1990s until I left at the end of 2017, I would drive to Toyota in the morning and have a snooze in the car complete with a special pillow and everything.
+This would last until exactly 7:48am where I would wake up thanks to my phone alarm and walk into work just before 8am - it was particularly great in Winter when the car was so warm and cozy.
+Sometimes my little snooze would be the full REM hardcore sleep and on occasions I'd wake up not knowing where I was.

 I always wear sunglasses (aka cools) when outside during the daytime - even on cloudy days.
 Due to my light coloured eyes, natural daylight is really uncomfortable for me without my cools on.
 The unexpected benefit of this is I don't have any 'crows feet' around my eyes despite being over 50 years old.

 I own a couple of science fiction costumes made in the mid to late 1980's and not only do they still fit, but I still wear the Star Wars one in promotions!

 I really hate using telephones so don't ever expect me to ring anyone.

 I used to hate eating vegetables until I started making my own pasta sauces, rice sauces and soups which are nothing but vegetables - this was back in my 'I'm single and I can't cook' days.
 These days of course I eat all my veggies thanks to Lynne's wonderful meals. :)

 Discovering that skim milk was better on cereal than full cream milk.
 I never considered using skim milk on the most important meal of the day (it gave me shivers just thinking about it).
 Now, using full cream milk is like drinking cement.